Devghat

 Devghat (देवघाटम्, Devaghāṭam [deːʋɐˈɡʱaːʈɐm]) is one of the famous religious and cultural centers in central Nepal.
-At the time of the 1991 Nepal census it had a population of 5786 people living in 1132 individual households.
+At the time of the 1991 Nepal census it had a population of 5,786 people living in 1,132 individual households.

-The town is located at the junction of the Seti Gandaki and Krishna Gandaki rivers, and is one of the holiest places in Hindu mythology as well as a holy place for Hindu gods.
+The town is located at the junction of the Trishuli and Krishna Gandaki rivers, and is one of the holiest places in Hindu mythology as well as a holy place for Hindu gods.
 Lying 7 km from the city of Narayangarh, 20 km from Sauraha and 150 km southwest of the capital Kathmandu, the area boasts many natural features due to its geography and climate including tropical forests, wild animals and birds.

 Transportation

-Bus service is available from the Pokhara bus station in Narayangarh city while private taxis and cars can be hired in the city.
+Bus service is available from the Pokhara bus station in Narayangadh city while private taxis and cars can be hired in the city.

 Religious sites

 Devghat is home to various temples and caves dedicated to Hindu gods, goddesses, and saints including Goddess Sita's cave.
 In Makar Sankranti, huge melas (gatherings) are observed each year making it one of the largest religious melas in Nepal.
 The date when this festival started remains unknown.
 Hindu pilgrims bathe at the junction of the Krishna Gandaki river well known for its rare 'Saligram Sheela (holy stone), which Hindu devotees worship as Lord Vishnu.